Tim Bezbatchenko: Toronto FC

 Tim Bezbatchenko was named general manager of Toronto FC on September 20, 2013, after having spent three years at the Major League Soccer (MLS) as Senior Director of Player Relations and Competition.

 Since joining Toronto FC, Bezbatchenko has been instrumental in making changes to a club who had never made the playoffs in its 7-year history prior to his arrival.
 His work focused on changes to the roster and creating a new vision for Toronto FC: to be a leader in player development, a leading edge organization in innovative practices and to be internationally recognized as a consistent contender for championships in North America.
 The changes have led to Toronto FC having its two best seasons in club history, including its first ever MLS playoffs birth.

 In 2014, with a number of key acquisitions made through signings and trades, Bezbatchenko was a central figure in acquiring three Designated Players such as England international Jermain Defoe, American international Michael Bradley and Brazilian striker Gilberto.
 The club finished with the winningest season in club history at the time.

 The 2015 season saw Bezbatchenko make additional roster changes to build on the core group of players established in 2014, including the addition of two Designated Players (Italian international Sebastian Giovinco and U.S. international Jozy Altidore).
 Bezbatchenko also added French midfielder Benoît Cheyrou and MLS talents such as Herculez Gomez, Robbie Findley, Josh Williams, Marky Delgado and Eriq Zavaleta through various trades and MLS drafts.
 As a result, the club was able to clinch a playoff berth for first time in club history and broke many club records along the way: total points in a season (49), total wins in a season (15), total goals in a season (58), home wins in a season (11), total home goals in a season (34) and recorded four consecutive wins for first time in club history.

 The hallmark signing in Bezbatchenko's tenure as general manager has been Sebastian Giovinco.
 In his first season with Toronto FC and in MLS, Sebastian Giovinco broke multiple MLS and club records.
 He also captured the 2015 Golden Boot as the league's top goal scorer and became the first player in club history to win the award.
 He also went on to win the 2015 league MVP.

-On the player development side, Bezbatchenko was instrumental in securing a second professional team in the United Soccer League (USL) called Toronto FC II and hired Laurent Guyot from the FFF as Academy Director.
+Bezbatchenko was instrumental in securing a second professional team in the United Soccer League (USL) called Toronto FC II and hired Laurent Guyot from the FFF as Academy Director.
 Toronto FC II has helped create a clear developmental path from the academy through to the First Team and gives TFC Academy players meaningful professional minutes.

 On 4 January 2019, he departed with TFC joining his boyhood club Columbus Crew as president.